Whoaa512/starred/README.md

 ## C++

+- [ashvardanian/StringZilla](https://github.com/ashvardanian/StringZilla) - 10x faster string search, split, sort, and shuffle for long strings and multi-gigabyte files in Python and C, leveraging SIMD with Arm Neon and x86 AVX2 & AVX-512 intrinsics 🦖
 - [klzgrad/naiveproxy](https://github.com/klzgrad/naiveproxy) - Make a fortune quietly
 - [xournalpp/xournalpp](https://github.com/xournalpp/xournalpp) - Xournal++ is a handwriting notetaking software with PDF annotation support.
 Written in C++ with GTK3, supporting Linux (e.g. Ubuntu, Debian, Arch, SUSE), macOS and Windows 10.
 Supports pen input from
 - [nomic-ai/gpt4all](https://github.com/nomic-ai/gpt4all) - gpt4all: an ecosystem of open-source chatbots trained on a massive collections of clean assistant data including code, stories and dialogue